brendantipp/br_pands_project/README.md

 ## _By running the program (anaylsis.py) the following anaylis of the data set is  performed .
 All presentation items are outputed to the the presentation folder (summary, plots etc)_

-### 1. A Summary output and summary text file will be created
+### 1. A Summary output and summary text file will be created.
+_PNG will display on screen as part of presentation_

 When explopring the data set a summary statistics table is a nice clean way to summarise and present the findings as shown below.
 I initally created as a CSV file but i reverted to a txt file for better presentation on screen.
 The txt file can easily be imported to excel if required.